Call Today | 888.828.7087

 Most people contract E. coli by eating contaminated foods, like unpasteurized milk, apple cider, and soft cheeses.
 You can also contract E. coli from contaminated beverages, like raw milk or unclean water.
 It can also occur from contact with cattle or feces.

-Who Gets Sick from E. coli?
+Who Can Get Sick from E. coli?

 Contact may be apparent, such as if someone works around cattle or unpasteurized dairy.
 A child may contract E. coli at a petting zoo.
 The majority of E.coli cases are less obvious and arise from undercooked meat or contaminated produce.